MackCesar/MetalDiffusion/README.md

 ## Installation

 This program is best utilized with python independent from a Mac's base installation and python's virtual environment.
+These installation instructions are geared towards use on an Intel Mac.

-### Install Homebrew if not already
+### Install Homebrew, if not already installed

-`Homebrew` is a foundational tool for Mac and is required for this process.
+`Homebrew` is a fundamental tool for Mac and is required for this installion process.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"